MaxwellKJr/strugglingprogrammer/content/blog/building-relate-part-1-origins/index.md

 ---
 #### Background

 The year is 2022, finally in my final year at the University of Malawi.
 I could now register for one of the courses I was always looking forward to.
 COM411 - Mobile Application Development.
 As a requirement (or routine) each one of us will have to develop a mini-project by applying everything that they will learn in the course.
 To be honest, I was both excited and nervous.
-Excited because it was something I was looking forward to, nervous because I did not want to fuck up both my grades and the app.
+Excited because it was something I was looking forward to, nervous because I did not want to mess up both my grades and the app.

 Before all that, I only had a narrow background in mobile development with React Native.
 React Native was not allowed to be used nor was Flutter at first.
 So, what did I do?
 I had two options left.
 Java or Kotlin.
 I had heard a lot about Kotlin and the fact that Google considers it as the recommended language for Mobile Development, I had no other choice.
 No, Java was really not an option for me.
 I don't hate Java but I love making fun of it though.